You are here: Home / Worldwork/ Deep Democracy

 Arny mentions safety in his books from a variety of perspectives because it is a complex issue and not just a program that can be instituted and insisted upon as it is around the world.

 Safety is an experience that interests everyone.
 We are all living human beings, and sensitive to life and death.
 Vulnerability makes us all interested in safety, fear for our well being and the well being of others.
-We know from Worldwork experience that safety is a perception that depends upon the person’s individuality, age, health, gender, sexual orientation, culture, dreams, nationality, and so forth.
+We know from Worldwork experience that safety is a perception that depends upon the person’s individuality, race, age, health, gender, sexual orientation, culture, dreams, nationality, and so forth.
 For example, if something is marginalized or rejected by your conscious mind, you are constantly afraid and “in danger” of a reaction from that “something” within yourself, often projected onto the outside world.

 In large group and Worldwork settings, safety experiences are central issues.
 Mainstream people rarely feel safe because they often ignore or marginalize other people – not just inside themselves, but also in the world.
 So they – or we — are afraid of retaliation from marginalized people and groups they – or we – have marginalized.
 Marginalized groups and individuals who have been ignored or hurt by others rarely feel safe anywhere.
 Because of the deep democracy paradigm, in Worldwork settings all experiences are important.
 Deep democracy means that the experiences of those of us who have been marginalized (as well as the feelings of mainstream folks) are encouraged, even when pain may temporarily frighten some.